 - Medicine

-- Medicine and Technology.
+- Medicine (Clinical)

-- Medicine and Technology.
+- Medicine and Biotechnical engineering

 - Medicine,

-- Medicine, Aerospace.
+- Medicine, Engineering

-- Medicine, Biomedical Engineering, Public Health
+- Medicine, Insurance, Public Health

-- Medicine, Biomedical Research, Public Policy
+- Medicine, Law, Public Policy and Services

-- Medicine, business
+- Medicine, public health, biotechnology

-- Medicine, healthcare, technology, & law
+- Medicine, Research & Pharmacy.

 - Medicine, technology